gianlucabertani/Objective-Zip/README.md

 What is contained here
 ----------------------

-The source repository contains a sample application with full sources for ZLib, MiniZip and Objective-Zip, together with a unit test UI.
+The source repository contains full sources for ZLib, MiniZip and Objective-Zip, together with some unit tests.
 The versions included are:

 - 1.2.8 for [ZLib](http://zlib.net).
 - 1.1 for [MiniZip](https://github.com/nmoinvaz/minizip).